-When we planned our wedding, we spent so much time and effort to put everything together.
+When we planned our wedding, we spent so much time and effort putting everything together.
 We double, triple checked every small detail.
 My fiancée (at the time) worried so much.
 She lost nearly 10 pounds and looked tired.
-I thought wedding planning would be easy for us because I’d been a wedding photographer for years, done many weddings.
+I thought wedding planning would be easy for us because I am a wedding photographer myself.
 The truth is no matter who you are (bridesmaid, guest, vendor, etc.), when you come to a wedding and it is not yours, things get easy.
 But if it is your wedding, you would feel just like us: worry, nervous, exhausted, wouldn’t you?

 A few days before our big day, I told my fiancée that although we did our best, don’t expect everything to be perfect or she would feel so stressful because …

 Anything can go wrong at any wedding

 We all want a perfect wedding.
 While some weddings will go smoothly, some will have a few hiccups.
 There are so many objective elements that you can’t control.
 Once it happens, there is nothing you can do to “unhappen” it.
 My best advice is to expect the unexpected.

 When things go wrong, most people (especially brides) will stress out.
 They start to get angry, some will yell at other people.
 Yes, they can express their disappointment however they want.
 But let me tell you this: “Just because you can, it doesn’t mean you should.”
 If expressing the disappointment helps you fix the problems, do it.
 But unfortunately, it rarely does.
 It just worsens the situation.

 Don’t get angry, don’t yell at someone.
 Instead, focus your thought and energy on a solution/alternative.
 Only by doing this, you can fix the problem (which is what you ultimately want, don’t you?) and the people around you are happy too.
 Don’t fix it alone.
 Ask for help from everyone else.
 Outsiders often think better than insiders when things go wrong.

 If nobody has a solution…